Flair Analog Milk Thermometer

 What temperature should I aim for with cappuccino?

-Waterproof or splash-resistant?
+Waterproof or splash-proof?

 Does the thermometer fit the Flair Milk Pitcher?